cga-harvard/Hypermap-Registry/_docs/admins.md

 ## Integration within a Django project

-Make sure you have registry module installed inside your working environment.
+Make sure you have registry module installed inside your working environment and have an elasticsearch version of 2.4.0
 ```
 pip install django-registry
 ```